Prandera/Prandera/README.md

 # Welcome!

-## I’m Lucas Prando, aka @Prandera 👋
+## I’m Lucas Prando,

 - Graduating in Systems Analysis and Development at Faculdade de Tecnologia de Botucatu (FATEC).
-- I'm currently learning Kotlin.
+- Currently learning Java and Kotlin.
-- I love games, series and books.
+- And i love video-games, series, movies, beer and books.

 ## About me